 Starting at the top of the South Island and travelling down State Highway 1:

-Nelson and surrounds – Fibre Spectrum Handweavers and Fibre Artists Co-operative – Located in the city itself, this is where you’ll find some very lovely handspun – check out the hyperlink for pretty pictures!
+Nelson and surrounds – Fibre Spectrum Handweavers and Fibre Artists Co-operative – Located in the city itself, this is where you may find some very lovely handspun – check out the hyperlink for pretty pictures!
 My eye got stuck at the wall of colourful yarn… While you’re in Nelson, do also pop by Cruellas Natural Fibre Boutique at 155 Hardy St, Nelson (in the CBD).
-Cruellas stock the Rare Yarns Company brand yarns, Knitsch, some Zealana and Artisan Lace yarns.
+Cruellas stock the Rare Yarns, Zealana and other New Zealand yarns.
 They also have a large range of natural fibre read-to-wear items.
 The shop was recently awarded the Overall Winner of the 2011 Top Shop awards by the Nelson Mail, the local newspaper.
-Hallblacks – Mary and Selwyn Hall farm approximately 600 naturally coloured sheep in various breeds (Halfbred, Romney and Lincoln among them) in a lovely area called Brightwater.
-They sell both fleece and handspun and commercially spun yarn in natural colours from their flock.
-Ph/Fax: (03) 542-3411.

 Hurunui, North Canterbury – Black Hills Farm – Beverley Forrester has done much to promote New Zealand yarn and is the recipient of several awards for her work.
 She owns Black Hills station and the yarn from her Romney and Corriedale sheep is sold at her Henley outlet in the United Kingdom.
 You may book a farm tour here, as well as buy the yarn which comes in a large range of natural shades as well as overdyed colours.
 It looks like a short detour off State Highway 1 (to State Highway 7), so quite do-able.